 On the Trigger step, you can segment your list and make other choices about the workflow queue.

-Under the Build workflow heading, click the Add segmentation conditions box to view and set segmenting options.
+Cick the Add segmentation conditions box to view and set segmenting options.
 Select any or all from the Subscribers match any/all of the following drop-down menu.
 Any will add subscribers to the segment who match at least one of your segmenting conditions.
 All will add subscribers to the segment who match all of your segmenting conditions.

 - Subscribers who meet the criteria

 Check Send first email immediately to existing subscribers who meet these conditions if you want to add existing subscribers to the workflow queue.
 Selecting this option will send to existing subscribers as soon as the workflow is started, regardless of any preferences you select in the additional delivery settings.
 This option is available only for action-based workflows and can't be used in absolute-date workflows.

 - Trigger on import